ChrisAntley1/Speak-to-Lichess/README.md

 ## Adding Your API Token

-You will need to create a Lichess API token for true hands-free voice control (https://lichess.org/account/oauth/token).
-The options page of this extension will have a link directly to the token creation page with the correct parameters already set.
-Do not add any additional permissions when creating your token.
+You will need to create a Lichess API token for hands-free voice control (https://lichess.org/account/oauth/token).
+The options page will have a link directly to the Lichess token creation page with the correct parameters already set.
+Do NOT add any additional permissions when creating your token, and do NOT share your token with others.
 Simply press the blue 'submit' button and copy the generated token.
-Return to the options page and paste in your token; then press 'enter' or the 'submit' button.
-The red icon will turn green if a valid token is provided, and you should see you your username.
+Return to the options page and paste in your token; press 'enter' or the 'submit' button.
+The red icon will turn green if a valid token is provided, and you should see your username displayed.

-The 'delete stored token' button will remove your token from the extension.

-NOTE, however, that the token is still valid for your Lichess account.
-If you feel your token has been compromised, make sure to delete it on Lichess as well: https://lichess.org/account/oauth/token
+IMPORTANT: The 'delete stored token' button will remove your token from this extension.
+HOWEVER, the token is still valid for your Lichess account.
+Make sure to delete it from Lichess as well, especially if you believe it has been compromised: https://lichess.org/account/oauth/token

 **--WARNING: Do not add additional permissions to your token!
 Token is stored in plain text!--**